A libc++ Odyssey

 What Now?

 Ultimately, it is asking for trouble to be building dynamically-linked native node modules that use C++ features across the dynamic link boundary with a different compiler.
-The C++ ABI is huge and complicated, and as we have discovered at great length today, varies between compilers, and even based on what #define
+The C++ ABI is huge and complicated, and as we have discovered at great length today, varies between compilers, and even based on what #defines are used.

 There are two ways to resolve this: